2.5-Magnitude quake alarms residents of Putnam County

 “I was sitting at my desk when I heard a loud boom followed by what seemed like a strong front of air rushing against my wall,” Hamel said.
 “The house audibly creaked and groaned.
 At this time I thought it was just a strong wind, or perhaps a military exercise at West Point.
 It wasn’t until later in the day that I found out the true source of the disturbance.
 It surprised me that there was even an earthquake, even more so that the epicenter was just a few minutes away from my home.”

 Margaret Parr also had a dramatic experience in her home, located in the village.
 “The windows and front door were open,” Parr said.
 “I heard a very loud and lingering rumble and thought it might have been a big truck driving by.
 Both of my feet were on the ground and I felt them vibrating from the floor up.”Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.